gpoesia/socratic-tutor/README.md

 Several learning algorithms are implemented to learn the domains.
 They are all in `agent.py`, which is a file that also implements evaluation.

 The environment that the agent interacts with is implemented in the backend of a localhost server.
-Run
+To start the server, run
 ```
 racket environment.rkt
 ```
-to start the server.
 Wait until the message `Running environment server on 127.0.0.1:9898` to appear.

 Now, we can perform training and evaluation, which is done by `agent.py`.
 Run the following command:
 ```